cunarist/rinf/documentation/docs/tutorial.md

 rinf message
 ```

-Create a button widget in Dart that accepts the user input. `myNumberInputSend` and `MyNumberInput` is generated from the Protobuf file.
+Create a button widget in Dart that accepts the user input.

 ```dart
 // lib/main.dart